 Uh oh!
 That's not good.
 First, check the Reports tab to make sure the event was created.
 If the event was created, then you'll see a nice happy entry in there, like so:

-Clicking on the link will display a dashboard breaking down the recipients:
+You can click on the title to display a dashboard breaking down the delivery: